Student Advice

 • Block placement: A part of your day at your placement, followed by part of your day in education.

+Some colleges or schools will mix these up to keep your schedule manageable.
 Your placements will be organised in accordance with the Education and Skills Funding Agency (ESFA) and the National Apprenticeship Service, which is also part of the ESFA.
-You will not be able to do any apprenticeships abroad when doing T Levels, unfortunately.
+Unfortunately, you will not be able to do any apprenticeships abroad when doing T Levels.

-• Your module grades (graded A* - E)
+• Your module grades (graded A* - E).

 This certificate will be sent out to you the same way a normal BTEC certificate would be sent out to you.